veganaip/veganaip.github.io/_recipes/thai-green-papaya-salad.md

 ---
 1. In a large bowl, combine shredded green papaya, julienned carrots, and cucumber.

-2. Bring a small pot of water to boil and blanch the green beans for 1 minute.
-Immediately transfer to an ice bath to stop cooking, then drain well and add to the bowl with the papaya mixture.
+2. Add the sliced water chestnuts to the bowl with the papaya mixture.

 3. In a separate small bowl, make the dressing by whisking together minced garlic, lime juice, coconut aminos, and maple syrup.